Gerrlad/G-matias/README.md

 # G-matias
-this is for new projects
+This is for new project.
+Battery tester project.